Credit card fraud: Information sharing

 Information sharing is the transfer or exchange of data between individuals, companies, organizations, and technologies.
 Advances in technology, the internet, and networks have accelerated the growth of information sharing.
 Information can be transmitted and treated at speeds faster than ever before.

 Individuals may lack a sense of how much sensitive personal information they may themselves share on a given day.
 For example, when purchasing goods online, an individual provides their name, email address, home address, and credit card information, all of which may be stored and shared with third parties for purposes of tracking the individual's future purchases.
-Organizations may go to lengths to keep individuals' personal information secure in their databases, but historically hackers have often still managed to compromise organizations' security and gained access to immense amounts of data.
-One of the largest data breaches occurred in 2013 when hackers targeted the point-of-sale system of American discount retailer Target, compromising the personal data of roughly 40million shoppers.
+Organizations may go to great lengths to keep individuals' personal information secure in their databases, but historically hackers have often still managed to compromise organizations' security and gain access to immense amounts of data.
+One of the largest data breaches occurred in 2013 when hackers targeted the point-of-sale system of American discount retailer Target, compromising the personal data of roughly 40 million shoppers.
 CNN Business reported that "they either slipped malware into the terminals where customers swipe their credit cards, or they collected customer data while it was on route from Target to its credit card processors."
 In just one single purchase at the register, masses of personal data is collected which when stolen has major ramifications.
 The financial market infrastructure and payment system will continue to be a work-in-progress as it continually battles with security hackers.

 Regulation and governance

 United States

-While not federally mandated in the United States PCI DSS is mandated by the Payment Card Industry Security Standard Council, which is composed of major credit card brands and maintains this as an industry standard.
+While not federally mandated in the United States the PCI DSS is mandated by the Payment Card Industry Security Standard Council, which is composed of major credit card brands and maintains this as an industry standard.
 Some states have incorporated the standard into their laws.